AndGasper/new_century_motors/cloudformation-templates/cloudformation-notes.md

     - Create stack (cloud icon with an up arrow)
     - Enter the friendly name of the bucket
     - Acknowledge the IAM role may be created.

+# `backend-api.yaml`
+- Related file: clientSidePost.json => Mock data structure for client-side submission by an employee